Harry-kp/Chegg_autoskip_question/README.md

 - ## Controlling the script

    * Right Click - This play/pause the script .
-Everytime you see a questiom that you can answer right click and start answering .
+Everytime you see a question that you can answer right click and start answering .
    * middle mouse button - To stop the script or you can just open the terminal and stop from there .

 # Screenshot